hardware/mailserver/README.md

 #### 6 - Done, congratulation ! :tada:

-At first launch, the container takes few minutes to generate SSL certificates (if needed), Diffie-Hellman parameters, DKIM keypair and update clamav database, all of this takes some time (2/3 minutes), be patient...
+At first launch, the container takes few minutes to generate SSL certificates (if needed), DKIM keypair and update clamav database, all of this takes some time (1/2 minutes).

 This image comes with a snake-oil self-signed certificate, please use your own trusted certificates.
 [See below](https://github.com/hardware/mailserver#ssl-certificates) for configuration.